An ILUES-based adaptive Gaussian process method for multimodal Bayesian inverse problems: Introduction

-When dealing with a computationally expensive forward model, an effective strategy is to develop a computationally inexpensive surrogate model and use it to replace the original forward model to perform tasks such as calculating acceptance probabilities, parameter estimation, and uncertainty quantification.
-Some popular surrogate models in BIPs include Gaussian process regression ~\citep{bilionis2013multi,seeger2004gaussian,wang2018adaptive,xu2020gaussian}, polynomial chaos expansion~\citep{marzouk2007stochastic,li2014adaptive,zhang2020surrogate}, deep neural networks ~\citep{li2019hierarchical,xia2022bayesian,zhu2018bayesian}, and local approximation~\citep{davis2022rate,conrad2016accelerating,conrad2018parallel}.
-Those surrogate models approximate the true forward model by using a training set of input-output pairs.
-A good choice of the training set is to select those data points from the high-density regions of the posterior distribution~\cite{sacks1989design,mackay1992information, li2014adaptive, wang2018adaptive,cleary2021calibrate}.
-Nevertheless, identifying the high-density regions of a multi-modal posterior distribution is a challenging task.
-Moreover, for BIPs with multi-modal posterior distributions, the combination of MCMC sampling and surrogate methods can yield highly unsatisfactory results.

-The ensemble Kalman filter (EnKF), which are widely used in dynamical systems~\citep{abarbanel2013predicting,albers2019ensemble}, is a derivative-free optimizer that selects samples to approximate a target distribution, typically assumed to be Gaussian.
-The ensemble smoother (ES), a variant of the ensemble Kalman filter (EnKF), updates the samples utilizing all available data, thus resulting in reduced computational costs~\citep{van1996data, skjervheim2011ensemble,emerick2013ensemble}.
-EnKF and ES can provide uncertain information regarding the parameter of interest given a sufficiently large ensemble size.
+The ensemble Kalman filter (EnKF), widely used in dynamical systems, is a derivative-free optimizer that selects samples to approximate a target distribution, which is typically assumed to be Gaussian.
+The ensemble smoother (ES), a variant of EnKF, updates the samples utilizing all available data, leading to reduced computational costs~\citep{van1996data, skjervheim2011ensemble,emerick2013ensemble}.
+Both EnKF and ES can provide reliable estimates of the parameter of interest when a sufficiently large ensemble size is used.
 However, due to the computationally intensive nature of the forward model, only a small ensemble is feasible.
-Furthermore, when the posterior distribution of parameters is multi-modal, the Gaussian assumption for the posterior distribution frequently leads to inaccurate approximations.
-To address these issues, the iterative local updating ensemble smoother (ILUES) was proposed and its main idea is to iteratively update localized regions within the ensemble\citep{zhang2018iterative}.
-Although ILUES may face challenges in accurately quantifying the uncertainty of parameters when the forward model is computationally expensive, it can concentrate the ensemble samples on the main region with high posterior density.
+Furthermore, EnKF and ES inherently provide a unimodal Gaussian approximation to the posterior distribution, which may fail to capture the complexities of the true distribution, particularly when the posterior is multimodal.
+To address these issues, the iterative local updating ensemble smoother (ILUES) was proposed.
+Its main idea is to iteratively update localized regions within the ensemble~\citep{zhang2018iterative}.
+One of the appealing properties of ILUES is its ability to concentrate the ensemble samples in regions with high posterior density.